-I am a developmentalist interested in school and family factors that support children’s language and literacy development.
+I am a researcher interested in educational equity and school and family factors that support children’s language and literacy development.
 After receiving a PhD in Human Development and Social Policy from Northwestern University, I spent several years doing policy evaluation at MDRC, focusing on early childhood education and home visiting.

 At Temple, I work with Barbara Wasik and Annemarie Hindman in the College of Education.
 My current research focuses on the development and evaluation of text- and video-based tools supporting family-school engagement in children’s language and literacy.
 I am also interested in the effects of child and family processes and routines (including sleep behaviors) on child development and well-being.

 Information about the Text to Talk project, funded by the William Penn Foundation, can be found here.